Twin Schedules: Getting Your Twins on a Feeding and Sleeping Schedule

 Mothers of twins are always asked, “How do you do it all?”
 The honest truth, as most of these moms would tell you, is having a flexible but predictable feeding and sleeping schedule.
-Having a schedule is a great idea for parents of singletons, but an absolute necessity for parents of multiples.
+Having a schedule is a great idea for parents of singletons, but twin schedules are a must!

 You want to let your baby keep sleeping until they wake to eat.
 But, the reality is when you are taking care of two babies simultaneously, you just don’t have that luxury.
 Parenting twins is such an amazing experience, but there are a few challenges and this is one of them.

 - Sleep-friendly environments

 - Sleeping arrangements

 Keep a Diary of Your Current Twin Schedules

 Use a thick, spiral notebook and whenever a baby wakes, change them, feed them, and jot it down.
 Make sure to include their name, the beginning time of the feeding, how much they ate and if they peed or pooped.
 You will slowly begin to notice a pattern over time.